 You will need to deploy Cloud Discovery Service in a host machine that is publicly reachable.
-You may need to configure port forwarding rules if a NAT is present (like the case of EC2 in AWS).
+You may need to configure port forwarding rules if a NAT is present (like in the case of EC2 in AWS).
 For this example we will assume the following values:

-- public IPv4 address: 107.21.118.142 - public UDP port: 39170 (and a forwarding rule to a private port with the same number).
+- Public IPv4 address: 107.21.118.142.
+This is the IP address of the host running Cloud Discovery Service that DomainParticipants will point to. - Public UDP port: 39170 (and a forwarding rule to a private port with the same number).